 Compost is a wonderful soil amendment and very easy to make.
+You need organic matter, moisture, oxygen, and bacteria.

 Containers need to have plenty of ventilation and some moisture.